oscars47/Math-Thesis/README.md

 ## Major updates

+BIG PICTURE GOAL FOR END OF WEEK, 1/19/24
+* research: have rigorous benchmarks on performance of EA2.1 and initial simulation and experiental results.
+* writing: rough draft intro chapter

 ## 1/16/23
-BIG PICTURE GOAL FOR END OF WEEK:
-research: have rigorous benchmarks on performance of EA2.1 and initial simulation and experiental results.
-writing: rough draft intro chatper
+* added 3 levels of ```debug``` to find_params
+* tested on model 2.1: Hadamard, X, Y, Z, CZ, SWAP, CCNOT (Toffoli), CSWAP (Fredkin), CCCNOT (Toffoli w 2 control).
+** problem with final RP prune not preserving the actual RP sequence: incorrectly pasing the sample circuit using the test_seq to the run. fixed this.

+ ** also separate issue with CZ: realized that the current framework of EA2.1 does not allow simultaneous operations.

 To do:
-* * Specific gates to test on model 2.1: Hadamard, X, Y, Z, CZ, SWAP, CCNOT (Toffoli), CSWAP (Fredkin), CCCNOT (Toffoli w 2 control): ***Add this ***

-* Will move print statements to optional "debug" capacity. ***DO THIS***

 * Read more doc of Qiskit transpile

-* get benchmark for EA2.1 and qiskit on **(3,5), (3,15), (6,5), (6,15)**, (8, 5), (8, 15), (10, 5), (10, 15). log avg time to complete, avg acc, sem acc.

 * Implement computation of measurements for chaos so we can directly compare w theory.
 Need to figure out pricing. --> measure correlations between all qubits? what would be an effective measurement that shows we've learned the circuits?

+* get benchmark for EA2.1 and qiskit on **(3,5), (3,15), (6,5), (6,15)**, (8, 5), (8, 15), (10, 5), (10, 15). log avg time to complete, avg acc, sem acc.

+* do qiskit simulation, real thing!!

 * Once we have figured out the above, go back to SYK model in cirq -- + test w model 2.1!!

 ## 1/15/23
 Realized Qiskit has a module, transpile, which can convert an arbitrary unitary into decomposed circuit.
 BUT: much less efficient in terms of number of gates used compared to my algorithm: using a random_circuit(3,5) EA2.1 used ~6 gates whereas Qiskit transpile used ~60-100.
-Need
+Need rigorous comparison

 ### 1/13/23